goblindegook/goblindegook.com/content/page/cv.md

 ## Education

 **1997---2007 · Licentiate degree (pre-Bologna), Computer Engineering · Instituto Superior Técnico** : Concentration in Artificial Intelligence.
-Final year project: _Personal Biographer_, a modular, multi-platform application to monitor system usage and user habits in order to feed personal knowledge managers and desktop search engines, gathering data on process and file operations, WWW and email activity, and calendar events, as well as the relationships between these items.
+Final year project: _Personal Biographer_, a modular, multi-platform application to monitor system usage and user habits in order to feed personal knowledge managers and desktop search engines, gathering data on process and file operations, web and email activity, and calendar events, as well as the relationships between these items.